beejjorgensen/bgc/src/bgc_part_5800_man_wchar.md

 [[pagebreak]]
 ## `fgetws()` {#man-fgetws}

-Read a wide string from console or file
+Read a wide string from a file

 ### Synopsis {.unnumbered .unlisted}